Independent SCIENCE Advisory Panel: Demonstration Project

 Paul Westerhoff, Ph.D.: Regents Professor, School of Sustainable Engineering and The Built Environment, Arizona State University.
 Dr. Westerhoff has taught at Arizona State University since 1995.
 His expertise is drinking water treatment and advanced water treatment.

-The independent advisory panel will participate throughout the testing period for the demonstration project and until report(s) are submitted to regulators for approval of the purification process.
+The independent science advisory panel will participate throughout the testing period for the demonstration project and until report(s) are submitted to regulators for approval of the purification process.

-The independent advisory panel is the second panel for the Regional Recycled Water Program.
+The independent science advisory panel is the second panel for the Regional Recycled Water Program.
 Initially, an advisory panel was created to provide input on the feasibility of the program.